nilslmm/ch552e/JOURNAL.md

 ---

 # September 11: Created the schematics
 I started with the schematics.
-I know it's a mess, but it's my first own PCB
+I know it's a mess, but it's my first own PCB.
+I know I should work with Power Symbols....

+Used a selfmade footprint and symbol for the USB-A connector which plugs directly into the USB-A port

 ![Schematics](img/schematics.png)